wang296/IR2015/resources.md

 ---

 ## Textbooks
-There is no official textbook for this course.
 The following books are for your reference.
+The first book is required text book.

  - [Introduction to Information Retrieval](http://nlp.stanford.edu/IR-book/).
    Christopher D. Manning, Prabhakar Raghavan, and Hinrich Schuetze,